Have you always wanted to grow plants on top of your fish tank?

 Fish Tank Garden

-Here are two other hydroponic fish tanks to consider – these cannot grow edible food, however.
+Here are two other hydroponic fish tanks to consider – these cannot grow edible food.

-It holds very little water, having two size options: 0.5 gallons or 1 gallon.
-It is only suitable for 1 small fish, and the larger tank is the best choice.
+It holds very little water and has two size options: 0.5 gallons and 1 gallon.
+It is only suitable for one small fish, and the larger tank is the best choice.

-This is a really unique fish tank that will wow your visitors and makes them go ‘by golly’, though it is not for growing food.
+This unique fish tank will wow your visitors and make them go ‘by golly,’ though it is not for growing food.

 Like the one above, this one is also not for growing food.

-It comes in 3 sizes; small, medium, and large.
-It is an open tank with the plants growing at the back and it has its very own waterfall!
+It comes in three sizes: small, medium, and large.
+It is an open tank with plants growing at the back, and it has its very own waterfall!

 Hydroponic Fish Tanks

-These fish tanks with plants on top can make for a really cool talking point in your kitchen.
-It’s always fun finding new ways to grow things, especially if it involves a new pet as well.
+These fish tanks with plants on top can make for a cool talking point in your kitchen.
+It’s always fun to find new ways to grow things, especially if they involve a new pet as well.

-The small aquaponics fish tanks can work really well as pets for apartment dwellers or those who are wanting low-maintenance animals.
+The small aquaponics fish tanks can work really well as pets for apartment dwellers or those who would like low-maintenance animals.